pawanit17/learning-maven/README.md

 # Introduction
 Apache Maven is both a build tool as well as a dependency management tool.
 More than that, it is a project management tool.
 It allows you to create a project without tying to any specific IDE like Eclilpse or InteliJIDE.

+## Comparison with Ant
+- Ant is just a build tool.
+Maven is a project management tool.
+It does more than just building the project.
+- Ant needs Ivy for dependency management.
+With Maven, dependency management is covered automatically.
+- If all projects are created with Maven, they follow the same industry approved convention for projects.
+- In Ant, if our project is dependent on another Jar, then you have to download that Jar file and put it in a directory and then make Ant point to it for completing the build.
+With Maven, that happens automatically.

 In general, a typical project structure looks as shown below:
 1. Source code
 2. Test code